 I was, on the whole, very obedient and kind to them… while they became increasingly uncaring and wound up about each other that when they finally did get divorced after my younger brother graduated high school (which was their plan… “for the kids”… when I was 12 I recall they had decided to get divorced but they were going to wait until we had both graduated from high school first so as to spare us the difficulty of having to make the choices of who we wanted to live with)… suffice it to say that their divorce whirlwind was aimed at me.
 I won’t go into details, but my life took a severe turn for the worse and I am still picking up the pieces all these years later.
 But… and here is the important lesson in all of this… I am now in my 40’s and I still play D&D and other role playing games at least twice a week.

-Our gaming group has played this most recent Wizards of the Coast version of Basic Set, they call it the Starter Set.
+Our gaming group has played what they are calling 5th edition, this most recent Wizards of the Coast version of the Basic Set.
+They call it the Starter Set.
 We tried it when was first released and then we bought the three core books:

 And of course, the D&D Dungeon Master’s Screen

 The above WotC books are well layed-out and written and nostalgically capture the spirit of the early TSR D&D. In fact, they are beautiful, in the very least artistically speaking.
 I say this despite my prejudices against WotC, which exist and are many, and again… despite… the fact I play in two version 3.5 games per week.

 We have since gone back to playing version 3.5.
 And for those of you who call it “edition”, well, this is all I got to say.